cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/reuse-places-organizers.md

 ### Storing the place ID(s) inside your application

 This is the simplest method.
-You store the identifier(s) of the place(s) inside your application.
+You store the URL(s) of the place(s) inside your application.

 * ✅ Suitable when all the events created through your application all have the same location
 * ✅ Suitable when the events created through your application can have a different location, but (1) the amount of possible locations is limited & (2) the list of possible locations is static and won't change a lot over time